Characters of The Last of Us Part II: Lev

 Alexander was attracted to the role as they underwent similar emotions when transitioning, having come from a Mormon background and also receiving backlash after cutting their hair.
 However, they noted that a significant difference was that, while Lev used his faith as a Seraphite as comfort, Alexander abandoned their religion to cope with the discrimination.
-They felt that Lev has been forced to grow up due to his surroundings.
+They felt that Lev was forced to grow up due to his surroundings.
 Despite some hesitation, the team determined that Lev's deadname being used by the Seraphites demonstrated the difference between their transphobia and the acceptance of Abby and Yara.
 The team hired a religious consultant to ensure the Seraphites' response to Lev's transition was accurate without being unintentionally offensive.
 Druckmann considered Lev among the most important characters as he represents the same innocence that Ellie did in the first game.
 Lev's name is based on the Hebrew interpretation of the word "heart" and is an homage to the character from David Benioff's City of Thieves (2008), one of Druckmann's favorite novels.

 Some members of the transgender community objected to the representation of Lev.
 Criticism focused on the use of Lev's deadname by villains, that he was created by cisgender writers, and the use of trans stories as tragedies.
 Writing for Paste, Waverly praised the choice to have Lev played by a transgender actor, but felt there was too much emphasis on his gender identity and the suffering he experienced for it.
 Waverly felt that "Lev's story isn't made for trans people, but to give cisgender players a space to connect with their guilt and pity for trans people".
 In contrast, Stacey Henley of VG247 wrote that, while Lev's story is not perfect, "it's a major step for trans characters in gaming, focuses on a highly charismatic and central character who is far more than this transness".
 Kotaku's Riley MacLeod saw Lev's character as simply a way of the game acknowledging trans people exist and wrote that it was up to players to create their own meaning from the character.